klamma/ar-for-eu-book/_chapters/chapters/performance_profiling.md

 Maintaining stable, high framerates is a necessary requirement for a pleasant usage experience.
 In AR and VR applications, low framerates can lead to physical discomfort and dizziness in the form of cybersickness.

-AR applications are usually deployed to portable devices like the Microsoft HoloLens and smart phones.
+AR applications are usually deployed to portable devices like the Microsoft HoloLens and smartphones.
 Hence, performance profiling also regards the optimization of the application's power consumption to avoid that the device's battery is drained.
 Additionally, developers should monitor the memory footprint of the application.
 With real-time graphics applications, the memory consumption can quickly rise if the developer uses a lot of high-resolution assets like textures or 3D models.

 ## Performance Profiling Tools {#ProfilingTools}

-There are various different tools which allow developers to monitor and analyze the performance of an application.
+There are various different tools which allow developers to monitor and analyse the performance of an application.
 They are used to identify bottlenecks and narrow down the reason for a restricted performance.

 ### Unity Performance Profiler {#UnityProfiler}